 The Educational Advisors (Secondary) will be responsible for the copying, distribution and filing of information regarding all reported incidents.
-They are involved in the investigation of incidents and in resolving issues that are not deemed as bullying and that are not passed on to the KiVa Anti-Bullying team.
+They are involved in the investigation of incidents and in resolving issues that are not deemed as bullying.

-The School psychologists shall be responsible for the specialist care of both the injured party and the accused if required and shall be invited to meetings of the Anti-Bullying Team.
-They will also follow-up cases with the Care team.
+The School Psychologists shall be responsible for the specialist care of both the injured party and the accused if required and shall be invited to meetings of the Anti-Bullying Team.
+They will also follow-up cases with the KiVa team.

-The Head Educational Advisor (secondary), the Assistant Deputy Director (primary) under the guidance of the Deputy Directors shall have responsibility for the implementation of the policy in the nursery, primary and secondary school including its publicity at staff meetings, parent teacher meetings and assemblies.
+The Assistant Deputy Director under the guidance of the Deputy Directors shall have responsibility for the implementation of the policy in the nursery, primary and secondary school including its publicity at staff meetings, parent teacher meetings and assemblies.
 They shall also liaise with staff on a regular basis regarding bullying behaviour.
 They will only become involved in cases that need to be brought to a Disciplinary Council.